Understanding ASP.NET Dynamic Compilation

 Top-level items include the App_GlobalResources folder, the App_WebResources folder, profile properties, the App_Code folder, and the Global.asax file.
 After the top-level items are compiled, ASP.NET compiles additional items.
 These items include the App_LocalResources folder, individual ASP.NET pages (.aspx files), ASP.NET user controls (.ascx files), ASP.NET HTTP Handlers (.ashx files), and ASP.NET HTTP modules (.asmx files), as well as themes, master pages, and other source files.

-For more information, see ASP.NET Web Project Folder Structure and the "Compilation Life Cycle" section of ASP.NET Application Life Cycle Overview for IIS 5.0 and 6.0.
+For more information, see ASP.NET Web Site Layout and the "Compilation Life Cycle" section of ASP.NET Application Life Cycle Overview for IIS 5.0 and 6.0.

 When your code is compiled, the resulting assemblies are cached in a folder on the server.
 This folder requires appropriate permissions so that your code compiles and runs correctly.
 You can configure both the compilation folder location and the permissions under which your code compiles and operates.